 This includes horse imports from the Republic of Ireland.

 You need a passport and the relevant health certificate.
-The EU vet will issue one of the following
+The EU vet will issue 1 of the following:

 Horses General Licence

 To avoid unnecessary delays on entry you should make your